ligolang/ligo/gitlab-pages/docs/advanced/michelson.md

 inspired by Lisp and Forth.
 This unusual lineage aims at satisfying unusual constraints, but entails some tensions in the design.

-First, to measure stepwise gas consumption, *Michelson is interpreted*.
+First, to measure step-wise gas consumption, *Michelson is interpreted*.

 On the one hand, to assess gas usage per instruction, instructions should be simple, which points to low-level features (a RISC-like